ftx556/flower_classification/README.md

 The trained model is stored in [work_dirs/resnet50_8xb32-ft_custom](work_dirs/resnet50_8xb32-ft_custom).

-Since there are only five types, only the top-1 accuracy is calculated in the evaluation criteria.# flower_classification
+Since there are only five types, only the top-1 accuracy is calculated in the evaluation criteria.
+The top-1 accuracy can reach approximately 97%.